-- 1. Provide the tools, training, and resources needed by staff to do their jobs effectively and grow in their professions, including activities designed to enhance performance and strengthen employee engagement. - 2.
-Promote Diversity, Equity, Inclusion, and Accessibility (DEIA), including respect for divergent viewpoints, and ensuring DEIA is integrated throughout OIG activities while complying with relevant statutes, case law, and regulations. - 3.
-Elevate our human capital through strategic recruitment and retention activities that will enable us to attract, hire, and retain the highest caliber of OIG employees. - 4.
-Encourage open communication by respecting employees' voices; seeking their feedback on policies, processes, plans, and priorities; sharing information across the OIG; and providing timely communication of key internal and external developments that impact employees' work.
+- I. Provide the tools, training, and resources needed by staff to do their jobs effectively and grow in their professions, including activities designed to ensure high performance and employee engagement.
+This includes leveraging subject matter expertise internally and externally. - 2.
+Ensure effective human capital management through strategic recruitment and retention activities that will enable us to attract, hire, and retain the highest caliber of OIG employees with relevant knowledge, skills, and abilities. - 3.
+Encourage open communication by seeking employee feedback on policies, processes, plans, priorities, and our office environment; sharing information across the OIG; and providing timely communication of key internal and external developments that impact employees' work.